ERGA-consortium/BGE-SIB_Case_studies/University_of_Padova-Chamelea_gallina/README.md

-# Title of the case study
+# Assessment of microplastic and nanoplastic exposure associated with the consumption of Chamelea gallina clam (PLASTICVONG)
 This repository includes all the scripts used to 33 - Padova University IT- Chamelea  gallina.

 # Authors